 But there is a compelling reason to be here.

-Over the past 6 to 7 years, the narrow fjords in front of Skjervøy have served as the captivating stage for one of nature’s most impressive displays.
+Over the past six to seven years, the narrow fjords in front of Skjervøy have served as the captivating stage for one of nature’s most impressive displays.

-Skjervoy is a little village of fishermen, with not much happening on a regular basis, but in the last years, it has happened to be the final destination of the spring spawning herring migration.
+Skjervøy is a small fishing village where not much happens on a regular basis.
+However, in recent years, it has become the final destination of the spring-spawning herring migration.

-Approximately three million tons of herring (Institute of Marine Research in Norway) seek refuge in these fjords during winter.
+Approximately three million tons of herring (Institute of Marine Research, Norway) seek refuge in these fjords during winter.
 This spectacular gathering lures an abundance of hungry whales.

 The central figures of the season are the orcas, also known as killer whales.
 Estimates suggest that around a thousand orcas can be spotted in these fjords during this particular season (Norwegian Orca Survey).
-After the winter season, some will migrate back south as far as Oslo, while others will vanish into the middle of the Atlantic Ocean.
+After winter, some migrate back south as far as Oslo, while others disappear into the middle of the Atlantic Ocean.

 GALLERY ABOVE: Killer whales (Orcinus orca).